junxit/us-congress-bills-110/derived/amendments.md

 ### 5 U.S.C. § 3132

-> Section 3132(a)(1)(D) of title 5, United States Code, is amended by striking “the Office of Federal Housing Enterprise Oversight of the Department of Housing and Urban Development” and inserting “the Federal Housing Finance Agency”.
+> by striking “the Office of Federal Housing Enterprise Oversight of the Department of Housing and Urban Development” and inserting “the Federal Housing Finance Agency”.

 | | |
 |---|---|